 Are the easiest and lowest priced means in Kampala and rural Uganda to move around.
 Fourteen passenger van vehicles that plow the streets looking for a customer, stopping almost anywhere.
 Stand on any street corner and put your hand out as you see one approaching (wave up and down).

 The only thing for a foreigner to be aware of is frequent over-charges.
 Ask any staff person at the hotel or other kind accommodation where you are staying what the price should be to where you want to go and they will tell you.
 Then when the conductor asks you for a higher price you tell him what it should be, fellow passengers will readily side with you.
 If you are going downtown this is quite easy and you will be dropped off in the taxi park, from where you walk to your downtown destination.

 If you are going elsewhere you have to make a transfer to another taxi, but that is simply done by asking the conductor of the taxi you are taking for direction to the taxi that will take you there.
 Taking a taxi may seem like madness, but there is actually a lot of order to it.

-Thefts are frequent while riding a Taxi Mini-Van not just with visitors but Ugandans.
+Thefts are frequent while riding a Taxi Mini-Van, not just with visitors but Ugandans.
 Laptops, cash, bags all taken.
-Counterfeit Currency is also give to passengers as change, especially at night.
+Counterfeit Currency is also given to passengers as change, especially at night.

 They started out as bicycles and you can still find them, but have evolved into mostly